I think a lot about my grandparents down here.

 During Katrina, she was with a group of people trying to evacuate the city.
 They came upon a commercial truck that was getting ready to drive out, and climbed aboard.
 The truck was stopped by law enforcement in St Charles parish, and they were then held at gunpoint and taken to jail.
 They were charged with robbery and attempted looting, and held for 15 days.
 15 days of awful food, terrible conditions, and a great deal of fear, confusion, and anger.

 Take a moment to think of one of your grandmothers, or an elder you hold in high regard.
 Imagine her being held at gunpoint by stressed-out, sleep deprived law enforcement agents in the midst of a disaster zone.
 Imagine her in a jail, after losing everything to a hurricane and flood.
 Imagine her more than a year later trying to find legal assistance in order to get restitution so she can put her life back together.

 When I’m assisting elderly clients I often think of my grandparents.
 I try to imagine how they would cope with something like this.
 If our extended family was scattered all across the country during the evacuation, without the money or resources to return, much less take care of them.
 Would they be OK?
 Would they get lost in the system?
 Who would come to their aid?
-It’s thoughts like these that motivate me to stay another day here, to try to be patient with the client who keeps rambling on and on and won’t get to the point of what they need.
+It’s thoughts like these that motivate me to stay another day here, to try to be patient and take time to listen.
 If it was my Grandma, I’d hope someone could do the same.